 - Medical Devices

 This is the least known of Johnson & Johnson’s line of products.
-Products from the Medical Devices division are regularly used in orthopaedics, surgery, diagnostics, diabetes, eye care, etc and are principally used by medical professionals.
+Products from the Medical Devices division are regularly used in orthopedics, surgery, diagnostics, diabetes, eye care, etc. and are principally used by medical professionals.

 The company has to move fast to forestall more loss of revenue, especially as it is set to lose patents for some of its medications by 2020.
 Estimated revenue decline as a result of loss of patents on some of its neuroscience, anti-infective drugs as well as the patent on Remicade could reach $8m.
 The company looks to forestall this by pushing forward with development of new drugs and overall boost of sales of products from the pharmaceutical division.
 It is pertinent to state the pharma division’s sales has helped the company’s revenues.